jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         return f'{difference_hours:02}:{difference_minutes:02}'

-  We are still green.
+  the terminal shows all tests are still passing.
 Take a look at the last two blocks of code.
 Which one do you like?

 * I can also create a function that replaces the ``get_hour`` and ``get_minutes`` functions

   .. code-block:: python